operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 ##### Step 5.
 Operator permissions declared in the ClusterServiceVersion

-Include all permissions defined in the `.spec.install.permissions` and `.spec.install.clusterPermissions` stanzas in the bundle's [`ClusterServiceVersion`](unpacked-argocd-bundle/argocd-operator.v0.6.0.clusterserviceversion.yaml).
+Include all permissions defined in the `.spec.install.permissions` ([reference](https://github.com/argoproj-labs/argocd-operator/blob/da6b8a7e68f71920de9545152714b9066990fc4b/deploy/olm-catalog/argocd-operator/0.6.0/argocd-operator.v0.6.0.clusterserviceversion.yaml#L1091)) and `.spec.install.clusterPermissions` ([reference](https://github.com/argoproj-labs/argocd-operator/blob/da6b8a7e68f71920de9545152714b9066990fc4b/deploy/olm-catalog/argocd-operator/0.6.0/argocd-operator.v0.6.0.clusterserviceversion.yaml#L872)) stanzas in the bundle's `ClusterServiceVersion`.
 These permissions are required by the extension controller, and therefore the installer service account must be able to grant them.

 Note: there may be overlap between the rules defined in each stanza.
 Overlapping rules needn't be added twice.